dklarin/bootcamp/lectures/src/pages/posts/0_intro/index.md

 ### Prerequisites

+In every lecture we will do some practical work (labs).
+Yes, you are going to write code during lectures and for that you will have to prepare your machine.

+You will need to have:

 1. a working PC (Windows/mac we have no preferences here).
 If you don't have a suitable machine one will be provided to you.
 2. installed [Git tool](https://git-scm.com/downloads)
 3. installed [Node JS](https://nodejs.org/en/)